elastest/elastest-cost-engine/docs/index.md

 ## Use-case specific GUI

-The ECE offers a set of separate graphical user interfaces for each of the followint usecases:
+The ECE offers a set of separate graphical user interfaces for each of the following usecases:

 - Create a Cost Model: http://localhost:8888/createcostmodel
 - Delete a Cost Model: http://localhost:8888/deletecostmodel